 Additional LBNL Facilities

-In addition to the above Department-specific facilities, LBNL is home to a number of world-class facilities, including:
+In addition to the above Division-specific facilities, LBNL is home to a number of world-class facilities, including:

 - Advanced Light Source (ALS): A particle accelerator that generates bright beams of x-rays for scientific research in biology, chemistry, physics, materials, energy, and environmental science.
 This national user facility attracts more than 2000 researchers and students annually from around the world.